MoeQamhieh/MSc_Dissertation_Unity_Project/README.md

 - Two scenes available: (In /Assets/Scenes)
   - ThirdPersonView: User is detached from Astrobee and can teleport to fixed predifend points
   - AstrobeeView: User is the Astrobee.
 Live feeds from nav_cam and dock_cam can be seen
-- Pointing at the Astrobee and pressing the select button takes you to live feed view
+- Pointing at the Astrobee and pressing the select button takes you to live feed view (Right Hand Controller)

 ### Updates:
 - 25/07: